duckduckgo/tracker-blocklists/web/EXAMPLES.md

     - If the entry has `default: ignore`, then don't block[^2]
     - If the entry has `default: block`, then block the request

-[^1]: Rule exceptions can have both a list of domains and a list of request types.
+[^1]: Rule options and exceptions can have both a list of domains and a list of request types.
 The domains in the `domains` list should match on all subdomains.
 For example, if `a.site.com` is in your domains list, then it should match for `b.a.site.com` but not on `site.com`.

 [^2]: Other [privacy protections](https://help.duckduckgo.com/duckduckgo-help-pages/privacy/web-tracking-protections/) apply to non-blocked trackers.